nylander/GAAS/annotation/CheatSheet/cigar.md

 F     |   frameshift forward in the reference sequence R     |   frameshift reverse in the reference sequence

-Each run is encoded by the letter code, whitespace, and the length; multiple runs are separated by whitespace.
+As the original CIGAR string from Exonerate each run is encoded by the letter code, whitespace, and the length; multiple runs are separated by whitespace.
 So it could looks like that:
 >M 24 I 3 M 7 D 2 M 19

 ## Samtools original CIGAR